Parametric modeling in IRONCAD

 The TriBall tool is unique to IRONCAD in the way it works, providing superior control and precision for positioning objects in the 3D scene.

-However, once you have started using constraints, there is a great risk that you will have to continue placing more constraints until all objects or lines in the sketch are "fully defined".
-This means that changes can only be made in one or more predicted ways, but no other way is accepted.
+However, once you have started using constraints, there is a high risk that you will have to keep placing more constraints until all objects or lines in the sketch are "fully defined".
+This means that changes can only be made in one or more predetermined ways, but no other way is accepted.

-For some parts, smaller assemblies and standard components, it can be very smart and useful and save a lot of time when fully predictable changes occur.
+For some parties, smaller assemblies and standard components, it can be very smart and useful and save a lot of time when changes are made only in fully predetermined ways.

-However, a recognized disadvantage of constraints is that a unforeseen change cannot be implemented as it may "collide" with one or more existing constraints.
-You then need to either remove the constraints, with the risk that the model "collapses", or start from scratch with constraints that take into account the change you want to implement.
+However, a recognized disadvantage of constraints is that an unforeseen change is sometimes not possible to implementas it may "collide" with one or more other existing constraints.
+One then needs to either remove constraints, with the risk that the model "collapses", or start from scratch with constraints that take into account the change one wants to implement.

 Since constraints are usually not used or needed in the daily work with IRONCAD, we do not use it in our basic training.
 But we have a lot of other video material that explains how it can be used in practice and there it is mainly when working with mechanisms that you need to place relationships / constraints between the moving parts.

-That said, there are plenty of examples using geometrically parameterized models in IRONCAD, where the position is fully controlled by constraints.
-However, this is (by and large) only useful for standard table controlled components or reusable assemblies of details that always follow the same completely predictable rules.
+That said, there are plenty of examples of using geometrically parameterized models in IRONCAD, where the position is completely controlled by constraints.
+However, this is (largely) only useful for standard table-driven components or reusable assemblies of details that always follow the same completely predetermined rules.

-The Swedish company Nefab, with hundreds of IRONCAD users around the world, has built countless parametric 3D models of their various types of packaging and uses IRONCAD in a very "broad way".
-Their "products" produced in IRONCAD are usually completely parameterized via the dimensions that need to be specified in order for the packaging and all its sub-components to have the right number and dimensions.
-Parameterized - but still easy to change, often via the Sizebox handles.
+The Swedish company Nefab, with hundreds of IRONCAD around the world, has built countless parameterized 3D models of their different types of packaging and uses IRONCAD in a very "broad way".
+Their products produced in IRONCAD are usually completely parameterized via the dimensions that need to be specified in order for the packaging and all its sub-components to have the right number and dimensions.
+Parameter-controlled - but still easy to change, often via the Sizebox handles.

-What is remarkable is that there is not a single constraint or relationship between the 3D models used in everything from customer products handled in the packaging to the "one-off" designed manufacturing machines!
-That's because constraints themselves don't add any value to these types of models and completely avoid the risk of having to start over!
+What is remarkable is that there is not a single constraint or relationship between the 3D models used in everything from the customer products handled in the packaging to the "one-off" designed manufacturing machines!
+This is because constraints in themselves do not add any value to these types of models and completely avoid the risk of having to start over when an unforeseen change needs to be introduced!

 >